All Episodes

 That's Brittany Camiso.

-So that is said, groping, grabbing, fondling, unwanted touching, etc.
+So that has said groping, grabbing, fondling, unwanted touching, et cetera, et cetera.

 Again, both crimes.

-I mean, the last statement is this is criminal, and it's um, you know, it's it's just not gonna fly.
+I mean, the last statement is this is criminal and it's, you know, it's just not going to fly.

-Uh the one thing I can say is for those of you living in New York, don't think New York's gonna change politically.
+The one thing I can say is for those of you living in New York, don't think New York's going to change politically.

-Now, whether one of the whether the people of New York have just had it with high taxes, Albany corruption, Andrew Cuomo, you know, at a a radical socialist assembly and Senate, and unequal justice under the law, defunding the police, you know, no fracking that would, you know, literally save New York in and of itself.
+Now, whether the people of New York have just had it with high taxes, Albany corruption, Andrew Cuomo, you know, a radical socialist assembly and senate, and unequal justice under the law, deep funding the police, you know, no fracking that would, you know, literally save New York in and of itself.

 There's always a chance.

-I mean, you got you got guys like you know, Rob Astorino and Andrew Giuliani and uh what's his name, Congressman Zeldon running for governor.
+I mean, you got guys like, you know, Rob Astorino and Andrew Giuliani and what's his name?

 And a guy has proven himself, you know, with a lot of street cred by going out there every day in the subways.